comprna/SUPPA/README.md

 **Note:** these files have a header with only the sample names (1 less column)

 -------------------
 **Cluster analysis**
 ==============
 -------------------

-Using the PSI values in all samples, and the information of which events change significantly in at least one comparison, SUPPA calculates clusters of events using a density-based clustering.
-Density-based clustering has the advantage that it can put together into the same cluster two events that even though they might not have similar PSI values, their behaviour is similar across conditions and there are sufficient events between them with a similar behaviour.
+Using the relative abundances (PSI values) of (transcript or local) events in all samples, and the information of which events change significantly in at least one comparison, SUPPA calculates clusters of events using a density-based clustering.
+Density-based clustering has various advantages over other methods: it does not require to choose the number of clusters, as this is driven by the data; and it cluster together events that even though they might not have similar PSI values, they behave similarly across conditions as long as there are sufficient events between them.

 ### **Input files** ###

-An **dpsi** file and **psivec** file are required (see definitions above).
+A **dpsi** file and **psivec** file are required (see definitions above).
 The dpsi file contains the information about which events are signficantly differentially spliced in each pairwise comparison.
 For instance, a dpsi file with data from the comparison of three conditions will look like:
 ```
 Cond1_Cond2_dPSI	Cond1_Cond2_p-val	Cond2_Cond3_dPSI	Cond2_Cond3_p-val
 event1		<dpsi_value>		<dpsi_value>		<dpsi_value>		<dpsi_value>